ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 Since the `is` operator is to compare the memory locations of two variables, the `a is b` should output `True`, and the `x is y` should output `False`.

 ## 17- In objective-oriented programming, there is a concept called abstract classes.
-Does Python support abstract classes as well?
+How to implement it?

-Yes, Python does support abstract classes.
 In Python, an abstract class is a class that has one or more abstract methods.
 An abstract method is a method that has a declaration, but no implementation.
 Abstract methods are defined using the `abc` (abstract base class) module, which is part of the Python standard library.

 To create an abstract class in Python, you need to do the following: